-To the average internet user, a meme is a conveniently Instagram-shaped snippet that combines images and text in order to make you laugh.
+What is a meme?
+To the average internet user, it’s a conveniently Instagram-shaped snippet that combines images and text in order to make you laugh.

 In the collective imagination, this Platonic ideal of a meme amounts to something like a digital trading card you can collect on your phone, curate in increasingly selective ways and pass around to your friends.
 They’re often on the low-brow side of contemporary culture, and there’s an undeniable democratic quality to the way they originate and proliferate throughout the internet, usually through a participatory process that encourages the audience to tweak and elaborate on the original joke.

 Unless you’re a major nerd or you’ve been to a liberal arts college recently, you probably weren’t aware of the fact that memes have garnered an entire academic subdivision unto themselves.
 Memes are indeed dank, and they’re also complex and meaningful enough to inspire serious discussions about human culture and communication — moreover, the way human culture and communication has a tendency to take on a life of its own, and across scores of human languages, too.

 The “thinking guy” meme, which features a screenshot of actor Kayode Ewumi from Hood Documentary, presents “sage advice” and “exercises in critical thinking.”